 The order (from bottom to top) in which the features appear in the dialog box determines the order in which they are drawn: items on the bottom of the list are drawn under the ones at the top.
-Use the Raise, Lower, To Top, and To Bottom buttons to manipulate the list.
-So, for example, if you highlight "City Names" and then click on the To Top button, "City Names" will move to the top of the list.
-When the map is redrawn the city names will be drawn last, on top of all other features.
-Clicking on OK closes the Map Features box and redraws the map.
+To change a feature's position on the list, highlight it and click the Raise, Lower, To Top, or To Bottom button.
+Click OK to close the Map Features box and redraw the map.
+Note that the features in the lower list can't be moved to another position.